 Eager to show off your culinary chops and please the palates of the public?
 You could be in for the ride of life when you start a food truck business.
 But before you can call yourself the owner of a bona fide food truck, you’ll need to concoct a recipe for business success.

-Keep reading to learn how to start a food truck business in seven steps.
+Keep reading to learn how to start a restaurant on wheels in seven steps.

 Create a business plan

-Turn your food truck idea into a fully-formed concept by putting it to paper in the form of a business plan that identifies the food truck name, concept (e.g., organic, fusion) and types of menu items.
+Turn your culinary concept into a fully-formed startup proposal by putting it to paper in the form of a business plan that identifies the food truck name, concept (e.g., organic, fusion) and types of menu items.
 Define who your competitors and target market are and how you plan to market and sell your cuisine to them to turn a profit.
 You should also define your management structure and identify the funding source you plan to use to pay for the start-up and ongoing operating costs of a food truck (e.g., a business or personal loan, your own savings, etc).

 Obtain licenses, permits, and insurance